To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 The difference treatment and family can make

-Daniel Hoy is now 24 and has been out of residential treatment — and stable --for six years.
+Daniel Hoy is now 24 and has been out of residential treatment — and stable — for six years.

-Daniel says treatment was tough, and he would not have gotten better without his parents' love and support.
+He says treatment was tough, and he would not have gotten better without his parents' love and support.
 "It was never a question in my mind that my parents would always be there for me," he says.
 "Sometimes it's so hard to do it for yourself.
 It almost helps to know that I'm doing it for myself, but I'm also doing it for my family and for our relationship."

 Daniel now works nights for a shipping company and lives with his girlfriend and their toddler daughter in central Illinois, not far from his parents.